Natetgmaxwell/ntgm/src/site/notes/Sources/@ganSkeletalMuscleMitochondrial2018.md

 > [!quote-yellow] (Page 970) yellow
 >
 > The prototypical member of this family, PPARα, plays a central role in the regulation of muscle fuel preferences.
-Specifically, PPARα drives mitochondrial fatty acid oxidation (FAO) enzyme gene expression in skeletal muscle and other oxidative tissues such as heart and liver.
+Specifically, PPARα drives mitochondrial [[Cards/Fatty Acid Oxidation\|Fatty Acid Oxidation]] ([[Cards/Fatty Acid Oxidation\|FAO]]) enzyme gene expression in skeletal muscle and other oxidative tissues such as heart and liver.
 >
 { #HLDCZJAVaI6TSKF2Vp2}